pheobeayo/townhouse-server/DEVELOPMENT.md

 cd Townhall-server
 npm install
 ```
-Create a `.env` file, copy and paste the environment variable specified in `.env.example`
+Create a `.env` file, copy and paste the environment variable specified in `.env.example`.
 Remember to edit the environment variables in `.env` as per your preferrence.

 Run development server